 a.
 In order to be meaningful a philosophy must contribute to both the

 sustenance and enhancement of life.

-such thing as nothing or a beginning of something from nothing; every belief
+b.
+There is no such thing as nothing or a beginning of something from nothing;

 is, differences, discontinuities, changes, distinctions and irreversibllities.

 So fragmentation is in essence a confusion around the question of difference and